Fire investigation is the analysis of fire-related incidents. It is sometimes referred to as origin and cause investigation.

-Within Norfolk Fire and Rescue Service a specialised team of fire investigators work alongside the other agencies to determine the cause of fire.
+Within Norfolk Fire and Rescue Service, incident commanders can determine the cause of many fires.
+Where fires are more complicated, involve serious injury or criminal activity is suspected, specially trained fire investigators work alongside the other agencies to determine the cause of fire.

 Thorough investigations provide lessons that may prevent similar events from occurring and thereby protecting lives and property.

 Findings of fire investigations are not routinely published or made available in the public domain.
 We will share findings with other agencies and property owners, but are not required to release them publicly or to media outlets.